ioccc-src/winner/1992/adrian/README.md

 ./adsleep 32767
 ```

-NOTE: if you do not specify an arg to the program it will segfault.
+NOTE: if you do not specify an arg some of the programs such as `adsleep` it
+will very likely segfault do something funny.
+This is supposed to happen.

 ## Judges' remarks: